View Joe T. Wood's Obituary on gainesvilletimes.com and share memories

 The family would like to thank the wonderful ladies of Helping Hands Home Care – Jen, Lisa, Gabriel, Keisha, Natalie, Gwen, Lynn, Taylor and Dena for their compassion, friendship and assistance

 Funeral services will be held at 11 a.m.
 Tuesday at Chicopee Baptist Church with Reverend Phill Carpenter and Reverend Clyde Self and Jerry Jackson.
 Visitation will be held at Memorial Park North Funeral Home, 989 Riverside Drive, Gainesville from 5-8 p.m. on Monday, April 29.
-Internment will follow at Memorial Park Cemetery.
+Interment will follow at Alta Vista Cemetery.
 In lieu of flowers, please consider donations to Eagle Ranch, Truett McConnell University or Chicopee Baptist Church.